cloud10-23/breakq-mobileapp/README.md

 - [x] --) Reduce the size of Cart page more and optimise UI
 - [x] 14) Differenciate the the colour for 3 of them (reference sent)
 - [x] 15) Add the required item into the cart, need to display the cart item, show the cart page
+- [ ] --) Add Price Details in checkout screen
+- [ ] --) Add google pay scanner border and/or only subtitle
+- [ ] --) No of quantity and No of items interchange
 - [ ] 21) Add address option function is not working
 - [ ] 30) Profile edition
 - [ ] 31) Stock maintenance